nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Clearing all food items : `clear`

-Clear all items in McGymmy.
+Removes all food items in McGymmy.

-* Clear all items in McGymmy.
+* Items are removed permanently.
-* All additional inputs after clear are discarded.
+* All additional input after the *command word* `clear` will be ignored.
+E.g. `clear` and `clear 123` will have the same effect.

 Format: `clear`